SoftDev4Research/open-source-software/README.md

   a.
 Never write your own license.
   b.
 Unless there is a very good reason not to, you should use an OSI-approved Open Source License.
     i.
 If your institution or project already has license policy, use that one.
     ii.
-Otherwise we advise choosing one of the license here (link), depending of your preferences
+Otherwise we advise choosing one of the license here (link needed - Apache 2, BSD, MIT??), depending of your preferences
 3. Open development should be enforced from the start of the project, if possible
   a.
 Development should be done in a publicly visible version-controlled repository
     i.
-This can be an institutionally hosted repository or externally hosted at e.g. GitHub, BitBucket ii.
-You should use semantic versioning (see http://semver.org/)
+This can be an institutionally hosted repository or externally hosted at e.g. GitHub, BitBucket
+    ii.
+You should use [semantic versioning](http://semver.org/)
   b.
 You should make it clear what is being communicated via which channels “Channels should be well documented”
     i.
 For guidance of what channels are useful see:
   c.
 All decision-making should be transparent and on the recognised project communication channels
     i.
-Avoid “private” decisions (e.g. discussing with your co-developer in the coffee room without then recording the decision publicly) ii.
+Avoid “private” decisions (e.g. discussing with your co-developer in the coffee room without then recording the decision publicly)
+    ii.
 Have a public roadmap
     iii.
 Strive to include the community in decision-making, where possible
   d.
 Be clear how people can contribute to your project